DTJF/libpruio/src/doc/_6_messages.md

 5 kB free.

 \Item{"parsing kernel claims"} The constructor failed to scan for kernel pinmux claims.
-This error only occurs when you use the loadable kernel module for pinmuxing, and you didn't enable the free pinmux feature (= not calling PruIo::PruIo(PRUIO_ACT_FREMUX OR ...) ).
-In that case the file KERNEL_PINMUX_PINS wasn't found.
-The most likly reason is that the path to that sysfs file changed, due to kernel developments.
+This is not an error, but a warning.
+It occurs when you loaded the kernel module for pinmuxing on kernel 3.8, and
+\Proj cannot read in directory `/sys/kernel/debug`.
+Anyway, your programm will run unless it tries to change a pin configuration.
+(Like on a no-pinmux configuration, In contrast, when an universal overlay is loaded, you won't see this message.
+The constructor auto-switches the overlay pinmuxing method.) -> Either execute the program with `sudo`, or enable the free pinmux feature (= calling constructor PruIo::PruIo(PRUIO_ACT_FREMUX OR ...) ).

 \Item{"segfault"} There are lots of reasons for this kind of message.
 When you're sure that it happens in the constructor, then it's most